8.1 Trust and Threats

 Trust and threats are two sides of the same coin.
 A threat is a potential failure scenario that you design your system to avoid, and trust is an assumption you make about how external actors and internal components you build upon will behave.
-For example, if you are transmitting a message over WiFi on an open campus, you would likely identify an eavesdropper that can intercept the message as a threat (and adopt some of the methods discussed in this chapter as a counter-measure), but if you are transmitting a message over a fiber link between two machines in a locked datacenter, you might trust that channel is secure, and so take no additional steps.
+For example, if you are transmitting a message over WiFi on an open campus, you would likely identify an eavesdropper that can intercept the message as a threat (and adopt some of the methods discussed in this chapter as a countermeasure), but if you are transmitting a message over a fiber link between two machines in a locked datacenter, you might trust that channel is secure, and so take no additional steps.

-You could argue that since you already have a way to protect WiFi-based communication you just as well use it protect the fiber-based channel, but that presumes the outcome of a cost/benefit analysis.
+You could argue that since you already have a way to protect WiFi-based communication you just as well use it to protect the fiber-based channel, but that presumes the outcome of a cost/benefit analysis.
 Suppose protecting any message, whether sent over WiFi or fiber, slows the communication down by 10% due to the overhead of encryption.
-If you need to squeeze every last ounce of performance out of a scientific computation (e.g., you are trying to model a hurricane) and the odds of someone breaking into the datacenter is one in a million (and even if they did, the data being transmitted has virtually no value), then you would be well-justified in not securing the fiber communication channel.
+If you need to squeeze every last ounce of performance out of a scientific computation (e.g., you are trying to model a hurricane) and the odds of someone breaking into the datacenter are one in a million (and even if they did, the data being transmitted has little value), then you would be well-justified in not securing the fiber communication channel.

 These sorts of calculations happen all the time, although they are often implicit and unstated.
-For example, you may run the world's most secure encryption algorithm on a message before transmitting it, but you've implicitly trusted that the server you're running on is both faithfully executing that algorithm and not leaking a copy of your unencrypted message to an adversary.
+For example, you may run the world’s most secure encryption algorithm on a message before transmitting it, but you’ve implicitly trusted that the server you’re running on is both faithfully executing that algorithm and not leaking a copy of your unencrypted message to an adversary.
 Do you treat this as a threat or do you trust that the server does not misbehave?
-At the end of the day, the best you can do is mitigate risk: identify those threats that you can elimiate in a cost effective way, and be explicit about what trust assumptions you are making so you aren't caught off-guard by changing circumstances, such as an ever more determined or sophisticated adversary.
+At the end of the day, the best you can do is mitigate risk: identify those threats that you can eliminate in a cost effective way, and be explicit about what trust assumptions you are making so you aren’t caught off-guard by changing circumstances, such as an ever more determined or sophisticated adversary.

 In this particular example, the threat of an adversary compromising a server has become quite real as more of our computations move from local servers into the cloud, and so research is now going into building a Trusted Computing Base (TCB), an interesting topic, but one that is in the realm of computer architecture rather than computer networks.
 For the purpose of this chapter, our recommendation is to pay attention to the words trust and threat (or adversary), as they are key to understanding the context in which security claims are made.

 There is one final historical note that helps set the table for this chapter.
 The Internet (and the ARPANET before it) where funded by the U.S. Department of Defense, an organization that certainly understands threat analysis.
 The original assessment was dominated by concerns about the network surviving in the face of routers and networks failing (or being destroyed), which explains why the routing algorithms are decentralized, with no central point of failure.
-On the other hand, the original design assumed all actors inside the network were trusted, and so little or no attention was paid what today we would call cybersecurity (attacks from bad actors that are able to connect to the network).
+On the other hand, the original design assumed all actors inside the network were trusted, and so little or no attention was paid to what today we would call cybersecurity (attacks from bad actors that are able to connect to the network).
 What this means is that many of the tools described in this chapter could be considered patches.
-They are strongly-grounded in cryptography, but "add-ons" nonetheless.
+They are strongly-grounded in cryptography, but “add-ons” nonetheless.
 If a comprehensive redesign of the Internet were to take place, integrating security would likely be the foremost driving factor.